-When we assess the level of sustainability within funds and ETFs, we don't just rely on the self-proclaimed Sustainable classification.
-We also apply our analysis to give a more nuanced indication of how much a fund has incorporated environmental, social and governance (ESG) factors.
-Funds that themselves claim to have a relatively high sustainable profile are assessed against a range of factors to make sure they meet our high standards.
-In the sustainability due diligence for such funds and ETF's we use a proprietary scoring methodology, please see our fund sustainability assessment summary for further information.
+When Brown Shipley assesses the level of sustainability within funds and ETFs, the Company does not just rely on the self-proclaimed Sustainable classification.
+Brown Shipley also applies its own analysis to give a more nuanced indication of how much a fund has incorporated environmental, social and governance (ESG) factors.
+Funds that themselves claim to have a relatively high sustainable profile are assessed against a range of factors to make sure they meet the Company's high standards.
+In the sustainability due diligence for such funds and ETF's Brown Shipley uses a proprietary scoring methodology.